 If you are suffering from Tennis Elbow, you may experience the following symptoms:

 - Mild pain in the elbow, which can intensify into chronic pain.

 - Pain in one or both arms.

 - Fatigue in arms, which makes one unable to lift or grip objects.

 - Inability to straighten wrist to raise the hand.

 How is Tennis Elbow Diagnosed?

 If you are experiencing the above symptoms, you should consult a doctor.
-The doctor will ask you to perform simple exercises or actions to diagnose Tennis Elbow and prescribe tennis elbow treatment.
+The doctor will ask you to perform simple exercises or actions to diagnose Tennis Elbow.